 Generally, cities have rules for the secure and humane restraint of dogs.
-Dogs can typically be restrained:
+You can restrain your dog if they are:

-- Safely and comfortably within a home, building, or vehicle
+- Safely and comfortably within a home or building

 - Inside fences, crates, pens, or other enclosures

-- With a dog tether created from a rope, chain, cord, leash, or running line
+- Humanely with a dog tether created from a rope, chain, cord, leash, or running line

 Can I take legal action?
-Dogs in a hot car or restrained improperly can be removed by authorized people.
+Authorized people can remove dogs in a hot car or those restrained improperly.
 This falls under animal abuse laws.
 Call the police or local animal control.

 Almost every city requires a license for dogs.
-You need to keep the license updated, and your dog should wear the license on its collar at all times.
-An unlicensed dog can get lost and not make its way back home to you.
+An animal's owner needs to keep the license updated.
+Your dog should wear the license on its collar at all times.
+An unlicensed dog can get lost and not return home to you.

-Where to learn more: Your local vet or city hall likely has resources for purchasing and renewing licenses.
+Where to learn more: Your local vet or city hall likely has resources for buying and renewing licenses.

 Can I take legal action?
-If you are ticketed for an expired license, you need to renew the license, show proof, and pay the fine.
+If you get a ticket for an expired license, you need to renew the license, show proof, and pay the fine.

-States vary on vaccination laws, but your vet's office will know how to stay compliant.
+States vary on vaccination laws.
+Your vet's office will know how to stay compliant.
 While some medications, like heartworm medication, are up to the owner's discretion, vaccinations like rabies are often mandatory.

 Where to learn more: Talk to your vet.
 They will know the city's laws and keep records of your dog's shot schedule.

 Can I take legal action?
-Keep your dog up to date on rabies vaccination to avoid severe penalties, such as your dog being euthanized if it bites someone.
-Dog bite cases should be handled by a personal injury attorney.
+Keep your dog up to date on rabies vaccination to avoid severe penalties.
+Euthanasia is a possibility if it bites someone.
+Personal injury attorneys should handle dog bite cases.

-Note: Spay and neuter surgeries are not controlled under the law.
-The choice is always up to the owner unless they are hoarding or breeding irresponsibly.
-Your dog can be spayed or neutered without your consent if you lose it and don't claim it in time.
+Note: Laws don't control spay and neuter surgeries.
+The choice is always up to the owner unless they hoard or breed irresponsibly.
+A shelter can spay or neuter your dog without your consent if you do not claim it in time.